YosaiProject/yosai/README.md

 CONTACT INFORMATION
 -----------------------------------------------------------------------
 If you would like to get involved, please contact me by the email address in my github profile.
-I am often available on FreeNode IRC channels #python and #pyramid under the nickname dowwie.
+I am often available on FreeNode IRC under the nickname dowwie.

 APACHE SHIRO VERSION USED